Fountain Valley, CA

 Practice Good Oral Hygiene

 Oral hygiene is always important but no more so than after dental implant surgery.
-Brush your teeth gently and avoid contacting the implant.
+Brush your teeth gently and avoid contacting the implant to maintain positive oral health.
 Rinse the mouth with a teaspoon of salt and warm water to remove any extra food after each meal.
 Avoid electric toothbrushes and flossers for a few days to avoid the potential for any damage.
 Do this for at least a week before going back to your normal mouth wash routines.

-At Bijan Family Dental Practice we are happy to provide our patients with dental implants and the aftercare necessary to ensure proper placement.
-When you are ready to set up your appointment for a dental implant, call us at (714) 421-4494.
+At Bijan Family Dental Practice we are happy to provide our Fountain Valley dental patients with dental implants and the aftercare necessary to ensure proper placement.
+When you are ready to set up your appointment for dental implants in Fountain Valley, call our Fountain Valley CA dentist office at (714) 421-4494.

 Multiple Tooth Implant